What Is Pre-litigation in a Personal Injury Case?

 • Encouragement of Fair Settlements

-Pre-litigation is often the preferred route for resolving personal injury cases because it can be less time-consuming and expensive compared to full-scale litigation.
-It allows parties to explore settlement options and reach agreements that can provide the injured party with compensation for their losses while avoiding the stress and uncertainty of a trial.
+Pre-litigation is often the preferred route for resolving personal injury cases because it can be less time-consuming and expensive than full-scale litigation.
+It allows parties to explore settlement options and reach agreements that can compensate the injured party for their losses while avoiding the stress and uncertainty of a trial.

-However, if pre-litigation efforts do not lead to a fair resolution, the case may progress to the litigation phase, which involves filing a lawsuit, formal court proceedings, and potentially a trial to determine liability and damages.
-The decision to proceed to litigation or to continue negotiations depends on the specifics of the case and the willingness of both parties to come to a mutual agreement.
+In that case, the case may progress to the litigation phase.
+The litigation phase involves filing a lawsuit.
+It also involves formal court proceedings.
+And it potentially involves a trial.
+The trial is to determine liability and damages.
+The decision to proceed to litigation or to continue negotiations depends on two things.
+First, it depends on the specifics of the case.
+Second, it depends on the willingness of both parties to come to a mutual agreement.